 English Bulldogs are medium-sized friendly dogs with a calm demeanor yet a courageous personality.
-In my opinion, they’re unfairly labeled as aggressive and dumb dogs.
+Their goofy smiles and carefree attitude give them the appearance of an unintelligent dog.
 But are they really more intelligent than we give them credit for?

 There’s more to dog intelligence than just obedience training and work ethic.
-Bulldogs are a classic example of how intelligent dogs are misunderstood and branded as dumb.
-So, let’s explore what actually makes Bulldogs smart.
+Bulldogs are a classic example of how intelligent dogs are misunderstood and branded as dumb simply because they don’t care to do your bidding.
+That said, let’s explore what actually makes Bulldogs smart.

 Table of Contents